 How to evaluate your website without help from a web/UX designer

 It’s 2018.
 A new year.
 You’ve written your 2018 business plan and you’re full of hope for the year ahead.
-There’s one task you know that’s extremely crucial to success this year and it’s a task you want to get ahead of – evaluating and redesigning/re-working your website to maximise its potential.
+There’s one task you know that’s extremely crucial to success this year and it’s a task youwant to get ahead of – evaluating and redesigning/re-working your website to maximise its potential.
 I’ll discuss how to evaluate your website without help from a web or UX designer.
 From that, you can decide whether you do want to go ahead and engage a web designer.
+So, I’ll discuss how to evaluate your website without help from a web designer.

 Looking at these aspects of your website objectively will at least give you some knowledge before you engage a web designer.
 Companies with more of a budget for this redesign work may want to engage a web designer/UX designer to carry out this assessment for them – that’s fine if you’ve got the budget for it.